SocraticKG: Knowledge Graph Construction via QA-Driven Fact Extraction: Conclusion

 Evaluation on the MINE benchmark demonstrates that SoKG achieves superior factual coverage while simultaneously improving structural cohesion across diverse LLMs.
 This performance stems from the QA-mediated scaffold, which systematically externalizes latent causal and relational dependencies that enhance graph connectivity even as the volume of extracted facts increases.

+Furthermore, downstream experiments on HotpotQA confirm that these structural advantages translate into practical reasoning gains.
+While other KG-based methods show inconsistent improvements over Naive RAG, SoKG outperforms it across all evaluated settings, demonstrating that QA-mediated construction produces KGs that are useful for complex multi-hop reasoning.

-Our findings indicate that explicit semantic organization through QA generation is not merely an auxiliary preprocessing step but a critical component for maintaining graph fidelity in LLM-based construction.
+Our findings indicate that explicit semantic organization through QA generation is not merely an auxiliary preprocessing step but a key component for maintaining graph fidelity in LLM-based KG construction, enabling more structured knowledge extraction.
 By addressing the inherent trade-off between factual coverage and structural connectivity, SoKG provides a more reliable foundation for document-grounded knowledge representation and structured reasoning.